Evan Dunfee: Career

 After dealing with injuries, Dunfee took some time out from the sport in 2018 before beginning what he termed a restart with new goals.
 His work with KidSport to raise money for charity was part of an attempt to give him "a different avenue to chase [his] competitive spirit," and he credited it with reinvigorating him heading into the 2019 season.
 Competing at the 2019 World Athletics Championships in Doha, Dunfee won the bronze medal, the second medal for a Canadian in racewalk at the World Championships, and the first in the 50 km.
 This was the last time the 50 km was contested at the World Championships, a decision Dunfee indicated he disagreed with.
 He went on to say that his full focus was on preparing for the next Olympics.

 Due to the COVID-19 pandemic, the 2020 Summer Olympics in Tokyo were delayed by a year.
 As in Doha, this was the last time the 50 kilometres race walk was to be a featured event at the Olympics.
 In the closing metres of the race, Dunfee surged into third place and won the bronze medal, becoming the third-ever Canadian racewalking Olympic medalist and the only one in the 50 km event.
 He said, "I don't need a medal to validate myself.
 I'm proud of what I accomplished today, but I have been dreaming of this moment and winning this medal for 21 years.
 I am over the moon."
-Dunfee's accomplishment in Tokyo was recognized by the Canadian association of national team athletes with their True Sport Award for the athlete who "exemplifies the highest values of sport, including sportsmanship, perseverance and inclusion" in December of 2021.
+Dunfee's accomplishment in Tokyo was recognized by the Canadian association of national team athletes with their True Sport Award for the athlete who "exemplifies the highest values of sport, including sportsmanship, perseverance and inclusion" in December 2021.